intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Ideally, protocol implementations can be actively maintained so that unexpected conditions are proactively identified and resolved.
-Some deployments might still need to apply short-term mitigations for deployments that cannot be easily updated, but such cases need not be permanent.
+Some deployments might still need to apply short-term mitigations for deployments that cannot be easily updated, but the permanence of these mitigations depend on the deployment environments of the protocol which ideally should support rapid protocol implementation updates.
 This is discussed further in
 {{active}}.